larskanis/eventbox/README.md

 See also [What is safe and what isn't?](#eventbox-safety) below.

 External objects can also be called from event scope per {Eventbox::ExternalObject#send}, but with some restrictions.
-The same restrictions applies to external closures too, which are callable from event scope per {Eventbox::ExternalProc#call}.
+The same restrictions apply to external closures too, which are callable from event scope per {Eventbox::ExternalProc#call}.

 ## Block and Proc types